Homepage > Journal > What are the components of a web application? What does a business owner need to know?

 Functions of web applications

-Web applications make our lives easier and solve our consumer problems.
-And the scope of their use is getting bigger and bigger.
+Web applications make our lives easier and solve consumer problems, and their scope of use is growing.

 They help us to: